dinhsonhai132/MercuryLang/v2.0.1/README.md

 * Finally, edit environment part to your ```C:\MercuryLang-main\v2.0.1```
 * Now you can open terminal and type ```mer --version``` if it show *2.0.1* mean you are right

-## you can watch tutorial at https://www.youtube.com/watch?v=nwyyNUNJ-FM
+## You can watch tutorial at https://www.youtube.com/watch?v=nwyyNUNJ-FM
 **And that are all the feature that the 2.0.1 MercuryLang has, have fun coding 😆**